mjbright/jetporch_examples/README.md

 This repo contains demo automatiom content for learning, exploration, and testing Jet!

-role demos
+Role demos
 ==========

 Our first demo sets up redis as an example application.
 It does not demo all language features but gives a strong overview of the basics so you can get a feel for how things work.

-Take a look at the files and then we'll show you how to run the example.
+Take a look at the files in the repo and then we'll show you how to run the example.

 Inventory Setup
 ===============